Message us or call us on

 Your destination today is one of the largest private donations of land in the history of conservation.
 You will be treated to beautiful views over the whole Chacabuco Valley with the Andes beyond.
 Pass through native forests full of birdlife.
 The walk is punctuated by a series of beautiful high lakes.
 You have a decent change to see condors and will certainly see lots of guanacos.
 Less common are puma, though there is a lot of evidence of their presence.

 Set off driving back north, before reaching your final stop in the lovely surroundings of the Mirador de Guadal.
-You'll have opportunities to stop again at Parque Patagonia and also see the Confluencia waterfalls.
+You'll have opportunities to stop again at Parque Patagonia.
+If you missed the waterfalls of the Confluencia on the way south then that is also something you should see.
+Equally, your lodge overlooking Lago General Carrera is wonderfully welcoming so there's no shame in simply making your way straight there.

 Today's walk leads you up through the beautiful old southern beech forests above your lodge and onto a treeless plateau.
 The views are incredible, with the icy Andes to one side, Lago Carrera ahead and the peaks of Jeinimeini off to the east.
 However, it is underfoot that things are surprisingly interesting - the entire area is a fossil bed.
 Return downhill for to relax, go horse-riding, or, for something unforgettable, fly over the ice fields in a helicopter